thomatrixting/okendo_virtual_assistant/README.md

 The `ova` command supports additional options:

-- `--detail`: use a less restrictive setup of `deepseek-coder` so it will take more time but generate beter responses in return
+- `--detail`: use a less restrictive setup of `deepseek-coder` so it will take more time but generate beter responses in return.
-- `--speak`: it will use espeak to convert the response into audio and play it
+- `--speak`: it will use espeak to convert the response into audio and play it.
-- `--voice`: it will promot a terminal expecting the ussers to press `r` to record and `s` to stop the recording, which afterward it will convert the audio into a promt that will be answer by the model
+- `--voice`: it will promot a terminal expecting the ussers to press `r` to record and `s` to stop the recording, which afterward it will convert the audio into a promt that will be answer by the model.

 #### Example Commands:

 - **modes**
-  with the mode `amfq` and `chat` it will behave as explain in more depth in the next seccion
+  with the mode `amfq` and `chat` it will behave as explain in more depth in the next seccion.

 - **Basic Response:**
   ```bash